EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 Segments, 100% Matches & Fuzzy Matches Explained

-Using Translation Memory software provides you with a statistical analysis of the file(s) you want to translate.
+Using translation memory software provides you with a statistical analysis of the file(s) you want to translate.
 This analysis is used to estimate the amount of time and cost that a file(s) will require to translate.
-The more 100% matches and Fuzzy matches the less time you’ll spend translating and editing.
+The more 100% matches and Fuzzy matches, the less time you’ll spend translating and editing.

-Your file is broken down into segments and then compared against translated segments that are already stored in the Translation Memory (a bilingual repository) within a source language < > target language XML file.
+Your file is broken down into segments and then compared against translated segments that are already stored in the translation memory (a bilingual repository) within a source language < > target language XML file.

-It will search for several kinds of matches, also known as 100% matches (Context Matches), and imperfect matches (Fuzzy Matches).
-100% and Context matches mean that the text is identical and you won’t need to do anything; the Translation Memory software will provide the translation for you.
-A Fuzzy Match is a segment that is statistically almost identical to a previous segment that has already been translated and stored.
+• 100% and Context matches mean that the text is identical and you won’t need to do anything; the translation memory software will provide the translation for you.

 how does translation memory work